Kate is a 36 year old New Zealander and mother of two who has been living in Hong Kong for eight years.

 I am a researcher and I had read everything I could get my hands on regarding training for ultra distances and endurance racing.
-I understood on an intellectual level that strength training would enhance my performance over long distances, especially on Hong Kong’s technical terrain.
-However, I didn’t know how to start a strength program on my own.
+I understood on an intellectual level that strength training would enhance my performance over long distances.
+In Hong Kong, the terrain is quite technical.
+I didn’t know how to start a strength program on my own.
 I was a total newbie to weight training and I had scarcely even touched a barbell before.
 Frankly, I found the idea of going into a gym and picking up weights quite intimidating!

 How did you think RAW could enhance your training for Endurance Racing?

 When I first began training at RAW, I just wanted to get stronger for the upcoming endurance racing event.
 I was carrying a few minor injuries and realised being stronger would help alleviate these issues.